Requirements

 Install the Novu React Notification Center Package in your React app

 The Novu React package provides a React component library that you can use to add a fully functioning notification center to your React application.
+To use it, first, install the React Notification Center package by running the following command in your terminal:- Create a workflow to use for sending notifications, and

 - Create a subscriber - recipient of notifications.